kirull1/videocloud/memory-bank/progress.md

 - Automatic logout on invalid authentication ensures users are always in a valid state
 - Cookie clearing on logout prevents stale authentication data from persisting
 - All API calls now use centralized authentication utilities for consistent behavior
+- Video upload and processing system is now fully implemented with real-time progress tracking
+- Video processing pipeline is now working with transcoding to different formats and qualities
+- Video player has been enhanced with adaptive streaming and quality selection
-- Next focus should be on video management features
+- Next focus should be on content organization and discovery features
 - Need to implement proper security measures for video content
-- Need to set up infrastructure for video storage and delivery
+- Need to optimize infrastructure for video storage and delivery